openmiblab/mdreg/docs/source/generated/examples/tutorials/plot_multislice.rst

 Slice by slice with pixel models
 --------------------------------
-If the signal model fit is defined with a custom model via the *fit_pixel* argument, the slice-by-slice operation works the same: set the *force_2d* keyword to True, and - if each slice has different parameter settings - supply the *fit_pixel* argument as a list of dictionaries.
+If the signal model fit is defined with a custom model via the *fit_pixels* argument, the slice-by-slice operation works the same: set the *force_2d* keyword to True, and - if each slice has different parameter settings - supply the *fit_pixels* argument as a list of dictionaries.

 ..
 GENERATED FROM PYTHON SOURCE LINES 119-137